Special thanks to JerryW for giving me the heads up. It’s not actually a new product since it’s been on the market since

 Parker’s handle is a tad bit longer than the Merkur Progress which would be ideal for men with bigger hands.

 Like the Merkur Progress, this razor is continuously adjustable through the range.
 It doesn’t use click stops.
-However, Manic59 says that the mild setting of the Parker Variant isn’t as mild as the Merkur.
+However, Manic59 says that the lowest setting of the Parker Variant isn’t as mild as the Merkur.

 This could be an issue if you’re looking for something really mild.
-On the aggressive side, you can go as high as 11 for an extremely close shave.
+On the aggressive side, you can go as high as 11 for an incredibly close shave.

 There will be a steeper learning curve if you’re transitioning from a cartridge razor.
-Since this razor is heavy, you’ll need to slightly tweak the way you hold the razor.
+Since this razor is heavy, you’ll need to slightly tweak the way you hold this razor.

 Avoid putting any weight and let the blade do the work for you.

 Another quick would be the way you load the blade.
-On one side of the shaving head are notches that you need to line up for the blade to load properly.
+On one side of the shaving head are notches that you need to line up for the blade to load correctly.

 If you don’t put two pieces in the right order, you’ll screw up the alignment and have a bad shave.